Ratchet & Clank: Rift Apart: Development

-The game had "gone gold" on May 13, 2021, according to Insomniac Games report, meaning that physical copies of the game were ready to be produced, with any further development being patched into the game through software updates.
+Rift Apart "went gold" on May 13, 2021, according to an Insomniac Games report, meaning that physical copies of the game were ready to be produced, with any further development being patched into the game through software updates.

 Music

 Ratchet & Clank: Rift Apart features an original score composed primarily by Mark Mothersbaugh and Wataru Hokoyama.
-Known for his works in Hotel Transylvania, Thor: Ragnarok and The Croods: A New Age, Mothersbaugh was contacted early in the game's development.
+Known for his works in Hotel Transylvania, The Lego Movie, Thor: Ragnarok and The Croods: A New Age, Mothersbaugh was contacted early in the game's development.
 Insomniac Games wanted the soundtrack to evoke a retro futuristic sound; this approach informed the sound direction, and led to their subsequent search for the right composer to fulfill this vision.
 They requested Mothersbaugh who later agreed to compose for the game.
 Mothersbaugh went for a more experimental sound using various instruments including synthesizers to compose the score.
-By combining eclectic synth sounds with orchestral beats, Mothersaugh was able to deliver a more cinematic sound experience in line with the guiding vision of the studio.
+By combining eclectic synth sounds with orchestral beats, Mothersbaugh was able to deliver a more cinematic sound experience in line with the guiding vision of the studio.

 Release

-Ratchet & Clank: Rift Apart released worldwide on June 11, 2021, and was published by Sony Interactive Entertainment.
-It was announced at the PlayStation 5 reveal stream on June 11, 2020.
+Ratchet & Clank: Rift Apart was announced at the PlayStation 5 reveal stream on June 11, 2020.
 At Gamescom's Opening Night Live on August 27, 2020, Insomniac Games presented a 7-minute gameplay demo of the game.
 On February 11, 2021, Insomniac Games announced several pre-order editions for the game.
 The standard edition includes a graphically upgraded version of the Carbonox armor from Ratchet & Clank: Going Commando, as well as the Pixelizer weapon from Ratchet & Clank (2016).
 The digital deluxe edition contains five armor sets, a sticker pack for the new Photo Mode, 20 Raritanium used to upgrade weapons, and a digital soundtrack and artbook.
 In Sony's State of Play presentation on April 29, 2021, a lengthy 16-minute gameplay trailer was released.
+Rift Apart was released for the PlayStation 5 on June 11, 2021.
+On May 30, 2023, a Windows port, developed by Nixxes Software, was announced for a July 26 release.
+It features ultra widescreen support and ray tracing.

 Reception

-Ratchet & Clank: Rift Apart received "generally favorable reviews" according to review aggregator Metacritic.
+Ratchet & Clank: Rift Apart received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

-IGN's Jonathon Dornbush praised the visuals of the game, saying that the animations and detailed models helped make "the entire cast to be more expressive than ever".
+IGN's Jonathon Dornbush praised the visuals of the game, saying that the animations and detailed models allowed "the entire cast to be more expressive than ever".
 Dornbush additionally felt the game's narrative reached the standards set by animated movies, comparing it favorably to Pixar "in its ability to tell an emotional story while also maintaining its excellent comedy."